ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ![Clusters Distribution](./reports/figures/cluster_violinplot.png)

-Starting with **Cluster-2**, its mean Recency feature is the highest compared to other clusters; however, both its mean Frequency and Monetary are the lowest compared to others, so this cluster represents customers who are AT-RISK.
+Starting with **Cluster-2**, its mean Recency feature is the highest (which is bad) compared to other clusters.
+In addition, both its mean Frequency and Monetary are the lowest compared to others, so this cluster represents customers who are AT-RISK.

 With **Cluster-1** having the highest mean in Monetary and Frequency feature, it's easily classified as the loyal customers.
 They are the customers that constantly or frequently buys items that are either in bulk or higher-value.
-Note, however, that the mean Recency feature is the lowest, indicative of majority in this cluster made recent purchases.
+Note, however, that the mean Recency feature is the lowest, indicating a  majority in this cluster made recent purchases.

 **Cluster-0** placed second in all of the features in terms of its mean values.
 They are not necessarily big spenders, frequent and recent buyers but the mean values in all three features are not the least.